Will Brazier

-William Brazier (born October 17, 1983) is an American rugby league footballer who plays for the United States national rugby league team, USA Falcons, Old Blue Rugby Football Club in the Rugby Super League (US) and the Connecticut Wildcats in the American National Rugby League.
+William Brazier (born October 17, 1983) is an American rugby league player who plays for the United States national rugby league team, USA Falcons, Old Blue Rugby Football Club in the Rugby Super League (US) and the Connecticut Wildcats in the American National Rugby League.
 His position of choice is at prop or hooker.

 Brazier was selected to participate in the 2008 USA Rugby National Guard Senior Men's National All-Star Championship and was selected to the initial squad slated to play for USA Rugby at the 2007 Rugby World Cup.

 Background

-Will Brazier was born in Bridgeport, Connecticut, USA.
+Will Brazier was born in Bridgeport, Connecticut.

 Internationals

-Brazier played for the USA Tomahawks representing the United States against Australia in rugby league football at the 2004 Liberty Bell Cup.
-In that game, the USA led 24-6 before losing 36-24 to the world’s best rugby league team.
+Brazier played for the USA Tomahawks representing the United States against Australia in rugby league at the 2004 Liberty Bell Cup.
+In that game, the U.S. led 24-6 before losing 36-24 to the world’s best rugby league team.

 Brazier currently plays for the USA Falcons in rugby union.